Quantum State Designs via Magic Teleportation: Discussion

 \section{Discussion}

 We have characterized the emergence of randomness in projected ensembles generated by Clifford circuits doped with a finite amount of magic.
 Our analysis establishes a direct quantitative relation between the design order and the stabilizer entropy of the initial state: in the deep-circuit limit, the deviation from Haar randomness decays exponentially with $M_k$, interpolating smoothly between stabilizer states (1-designs) and ensembles with higher-order correlations.
-This behavior is captured by our MIDA formula supported by both numerical data and rigorous bounds derived from Clifford commutant theory.
+This behavior is captured by our MIDA formula, supported by both numerical data and rigorous bounds derived from Clifford commutant theory.
+One can naturally extend our ideas by studying the projected ensemble randomness with respect to other kinds of quantum resources (for example, coherence \cite{liu2025coherenceinduceddeepthermalizationtransition}).
+The existence of a correspondence to the MIDA for other quantum resources remains an open question for future work.

 Going beyond global circuits, we analyzed shallow architectures and identified the role of magic teleportation in randomness generation.
 In local circuits, saturation times grow logarithmically with system size, reflecting the need for magic to propagate across the system before inducing design properties on $A$.
 By contrast, in long-range architectures, nonlocal gates allow magic to “jump” across the system, collapsing this light-cone and enabling randomness generation in constant depth.
 These findings directly connect the behavior of doped Clifford circuits to the phenomenology previously observed in Haar random circuits, but now in a setting directly relevant to near-term fault-tolerant devices.